DustinVenegas/jupyter-sql-example/README.md

 # jupyter-sql-example

-Example Jupyter Notebooks demonstrating how to make a DMBS connection, query a database, and display the results.
+Example Jupyter Notebooks demonstrating how to make a connection, query a database, and display the results.

 ## Introduction